 There’s a brand new push on to force Donald Trump from office – and it’s not by way of impeachment.
 Instead, a growing number of Trump critics are hoping to invoke Section 4 of the 25th amendment to the Constitution which allows a majority of the cabinet and the vice-president to declare a president mentally or emotionally “unfit” to serve.

 Under Section 4, Trump could be removed from office and replaced by Vice-president Mike Pence, who would serve out the remainder of his term.

-Like full impeachment, it’s never happened, of course.
-And when the 25th amendment passed a half century ago — in the aftermath of the assassination of JFK — its framers were largely thinking about what to in the event of the president’s death or his incapacitation by way of physical illness.
-That’s what transpired in 1963 when John F. Kennedy was assassinated in Dallas and his VP Lyndon Johnson was sworn in as president aboard Air Force One.
+Like full impeachment, it’s never actually happened, of course.
+When the 25th amendment passed a half century ago — in the aftermath of the assassination of JFK — its framers were largely thinking about what to in the event of the president’s death — or his incapacitation by way of physical illness.

 “Illness,” in short, is in the eye of the beholder, and if sufficient numbers of a president’s cabinet, in addition to his VP, become convinced that the president is too erratic, unstable or dangerous to leave in the White House, they can notify Congress of their finding, beginning the process of removal.

 But that’s just the beginning.
 Under the amendment, the president then has four days to declare his continued “fitness” to serve in office, nullifying the initial finding of his cabinet and VP.
 At that point, the same majority constituency can reiterate its original finding, and the matter is then put to a vote.

 But the bar is high.
 Fully two thirds of both the House and Senate would have to vote to have the president removed.
 If the president survives that vote, he continues to serve out his term.
 And there the matter rests.